Community mourns death of Randolph Leader publisher

 Stevenson is the grandson of the Leader’s founder, Olin Stevenson, who established the newspaper in 1892 and was the editor for 45 years until his death.
 Olin Stevenson’s son and Stevenson’s father, John B. Stevenson, also served as editor for 45 years.

+David Stevenson said his brother was also dedicated to the people of Randolph County.

+“He was certainly loyal to Roanoke and Randolph County, putting out a top quality newspaper,” David Stevenson said.

-Stevenson received the Lifetime Achievement Award at the Alabama Press Association’s 2019 Media Summit ceremony and luncheon in Montgomery on Friday.
-Stevenson’s brother, David Stevenson, accepted the award on his behalf.
+Stevenson received the Lifetime Achievement Award at the Alabama Press Association’s 2019 Media Summit ceremony and luncheon in Montgomery on Friday, Feb.
+8. David Stevenson accepted the award on his behalf.

 In a video of the award presentation posted on the Leader’s Facebook page, David Stevenson said his brother “poured his heart and soul” into the communities served by the Leader.